jmmzzei/movie-react-app/README.md

 ## Movie App

-React web application that fetchs the data from The Movie Database API and makes use of Styled Components and Reach Router.
+Typescript + React web application that fetchs data from The Movie Database API and makes use of Styled Components and Reach Router.